 - A change in the alignment of top and bottom teeth

 - Locked jaw or limited opening of the mouth

 If you notice that you are experiencing any of these symptoms, let us know at your next appointment.
 Dr. Sanders can determine if you have TMD and create a customized treatment plan to help relieve your symptoms.

 Not all jaw pain is associated with TMD

-If you feel that you might have TMD, it is always important to see a dental care specialist and receive an exam.
-However, not all jaw pain is associated with TMD, and if you do not have TMD there are many different preventive steps you can take to maintain a healthy, strong smile.
+If you believe that you might have TMD, it is crucial to see us and undergo an exam.
+However, not all jaw pain is associated with TMD, and if you do not have TMD, you can take many different preventive steps to maintain a healthy, strong smile.

 - Chew food evenly on both sides of your mouth